scgenomics/introScRNAseqDataAnalysis.github.io/docs/course.md

 environment](https://www.r-project.org/).
 There is no need to install RStudio yourself (except perhaps for the [self-assessment](self-assess/R-selfassess.md), see below).

+## Hardware

 For this course we will provide you with software that connects to a remote RStudio server.
-This remote server will contain everything you need for this course.
-You only have to bring your laptop.
+This remote server will contain everything you need for this course. **Please bring your laptop**, or let us know in advance and we can provide you with one.

 ## Learning objectives